facebook/openzl/doc/mkdocs/doc/sddl/sddl-for-llm.md

 # SDDL (Simple Data Description Language) — Specification v0.6

 SDDL describes binary file formats that can then be exploited by a downstream process, such as compression or transformation.
+This document is meant to be read by a LLM, to teach it how to write an SDDL specification.

 ---